Chilling shark attack on a young man at a Florida naval base captured

 Moment of the attackPhoto © Collage Social Media Capture

-The attack occurred around 11:45 in the morning when the victim, a young man of approximately twenty years with about four years of service at the facility, was snorkeling alongside a colleague in the base marina.
+The attack occurred around 11:45 in the morning when the victim, a young man of about twenty years with around four years of service at the facility, was snorkeling alongside a colleague in the base's marina.

 The shark inflicted serious injuries to both arms before witnesses could rescue him from the water.

-The images, which circulated widely on social media, show the dorsal fin of the shark breaking the surface of the water near the swimmer, along with what appears to be blood surrounding them, while the victim screamed for help.
+The images, which circulated widely on social media, show the dorsal fin of the shark breaking the surface of the water near the swimmer, with what appears to be blood around it, as the victim screamed for help.

-A call to 911 released by the Bay County Sheriff's Office captures the chilling dialogue between the operator and the witness who was asking for help.
+A 911 call released by the Bay County Sheriff's Office captures the chilling dialogue between the operator and the witness requesting assistance.

-“It’s there, but it’s not”, replied the caller.
+“It's there, but it's not”, responded the person who called.

 The emergency services of the base urgently transported the victim to HCA Gulf Coast Hospital, where she underwent emergency surgery.